Elementary Methods for Persistent Homotopy Groups: Introduction

-{\bf {Acknowledgements.}} The authors thank to Claudia Landi, Facundo Memoli and Ling Zhou for their comments on the second version of this paper.
-This research was supported by the Scientific and Technologic Research Council of Turkey (TUBITAK)[grant number 117F015].
+{\bf {Acknowledgements.}} The authors thank Claudia Landi, Facundo M\'{e}moli, and Ling Zhou for their comments on the second version of this paper.
+This research was supported by the Scientific and Technological Research Council of Turkey (TUBITAK) [grants number 117F015 and 220N359 ].